Electron-boson spectral density functions of cuprates obtained from optical spectra via machine learning: Results and discussions

-Thus far, we have developed an MLA to obtain glue functions from measured optical scattering rates for the case of the normal state at $T =$ 100 K. We can easily extend the LSTM-MLA for other temperatures in the normal state.
-In the cases of the normal state with a pseudogap and the superconducting state, it will take much more time to generate the training data because, for these two cases, the generalized Allen formulas consist of double integrations\cite{sharapov:2005,schachinger:2006,hwang:2008b}.
-However, for any case, as long as sufficient training data can be generated, an MLA can be simply developed using a deep learning neural network.
+Thus far, we have developed an MLA to obtain EBSD functions from measured optical scattering rates for the case of the normal state at $T =$ 100 K. We can easily extend the LSTM-MLA for other temperatures in the normal state.
+In the cases of the normal state with a pseudogap and the superconducting state, it will take much more time to generate the training data with the same data points because, for these two cases, the generalized Allen formulas consist of double integrations\cite{sharapov:2005,schachinger:2006,hwang:2008b}.
+However, for any case, as long as sufficient training data are generated, an MLA can be simply developed using a deep learning neural network.

 We found an important issue on the MLA for solving the inverse problem.
 Approximate information on the shape of the output function needs to be known a priori in order to generate appropriate training data.
 If a training data set with highly different shapes from those of the measured input spectra is generated, the corresponding input data reconstructed using the MLA deviate significantly from the measured input data.
-Consequently, the output glue function obtained using the MLA will not be a reliable glue function for the measured input data.
-In fact, the shape of the resulting output glue function will be close to that of the model glue function, which is used for generating the training data.
+Consequently, the output EBSD function obtained using the MLA will not be a reliable EBSD function for the measured input data.
+In fact, the shape of the resulting output EBSD function will be close to that of the model EBSD function, which is used for generating the training data.
 Therefore, the MLA is, in this regard, model-dependent.
-To explicitly demonstrate this model-dependent issue of the MLA, we generated a training data set with the model output $I^2\chi(\omega)$ consisting of only the last two terms in Eq.
+To explicitly demonstrate this model-dependent issue of the MLA, we generated a training data set with the model output $I^2\chi(\omega)$ consisting of only the last two terms in Eqn.
 (3) and developed an LSTM-MLA.
 Then, we applied the developed LSTM-MLA to the measured optical scattering rates of Bi-2212 (OPT 96, OD82, and OD60).
-The results are presented in the Supplementary Materials; the LSTM-MLA is evidently model-dependent.
-Therefore, to generate our training data in this study, we utilized the shapes of the glue functions obtained from the measured optical scattering rates of Bi-2212 using the MEM in a previously reported paper\cite{hwang:2007}.
+The results are presented in the Supplementary Materials\cite{ms:2021a}; the LSTM-MLA is evidently model-dependent.
+Therefore, to generate our training data in this study, we utilized the shapes of the EBSD functions obtained from the measured optical scattering rates of Bi-2212 using the MEM in a previously reported paper\cite{hwang:2007}.
+At this stage, one may ask what are advantages of the MLA compared with the least squares fitting method (LSFM) because both approaches are model-dependent.
+In fact, the LSFM has much less number of fitting parameters.
+However, the MLA can be potentially extended and eventually a model-independent MLA will be developed in the future.